HanielHernandez/customizable-css-docs/content/utilities/colors.md

 $color: get-color('red',600);
 //create your entire theme base on a color
 @include  create-theme('red-500',$color); // creates border, background, text color, hovers navbar color
-// create only those features you need
-@include create-background-for-theme('red-500',$color) //  creates only bg-red-500 class for background
 ```

 this is the offical list of the colors suported: